bihealth/sodar-server/docs_manual/source/app_samplesheets_edit.rst

 enables saving backup versions of the entire ISA-Tab, which can be restored or exported later.

 There are two ways to save a backup version.
-Upon clicking on *Finish Editing*, the current sheet version is automatically saved as a backup version if changes have been made since entering the edit mode.
+Upon clicking the *Finish Editing*, button, the current sheet version is automatically saved as a backup version if changes have been made since entering the edit mode.

-The user can also save a backup version manually by clicking on the save button next to the *Finish Editing* button.
-Clicking on it opens a modal where you can enter an optional description for the version for e.g. specifying which changes were made and why.
+The user can also save a backup version manually by clicking the save button next to the :guilabel:`Finish Editing` button.
+This opens a modal where you can enter an optional description for the version for e.g. specifying which changes were made and why.